DevSecOpsSamples/eks-gpu-autoscaling/README.md

 # Trouble Shooting

-You can check event logs with `kubectl get events -w` command.
+1. You can check all event logs with `kubectl get events -w` command.

+2. Error from server (NotFound): the server could not find the metric DCGM_FI_DEV_GPU_UTIL_AVG for services

+ *  gpu-api or your application should be deployed as a K8s Service.

+3. How to check PromQL log?

+ *  You can see access log of /api/v1/query API with `logLevel: 6`.
+Refer to the [CustomMetric.md](./CustomMetric.md) page.